How to save on heating bills effectively

 If applying for a loan seems like the best option for you, you can do that.
 We wouldn’t advise you to do it before trying any of the abovementioned options, though.
 Getting yourself further into debt is not the best idea if you can solve the issue some other way.

-If you decide to pursue this option, though, make sure that you do your homework and analyze each aspect of loan applications.
+If you decide to pursue this option, though, make sure that you do your homework and analyze each aspect of a loan application.
 Don’t apply for the first one you see—research your options and go for the one that seems like it would pay off.

 Is there any other way DoNotPay can assist me?